 The City of Buchanan: Population 4,800.
-Settled in 1833 and named for the fifteenth president of the United States.
-Cradled amongst the gentle hills of rural, Southwestern Michigan.
+Settled in 1833 and named for James Buchanan, the fifteenth president of the United States.
+Cradled amongst the gentle hills of Southwestern Michigan.

-A childhood so amazing that we still go back and drive the old roads from time to time just to reassure ourselves that it actually existed.
-Not just a romantic figment of the imagination.
+Growing up in a bucolic environment so charming that my sister and I still go back and drive the old roads from time to time just to reassure ourselves that it actually existed—not just some romantic figment of the imagination.

 Peek in the windows of Colvin school.
 Deserted.
 Desks stacked up in the corner.
 Nothing changed inside in fifty years.
 Spooky.
 Wait—is that an old rubber snow boot with metal clasps up the front that I see in there?